hltdev8642/keybinder/README.md

 ### Arguments (CLI)

-- `DIRECTORY`: One or more directories to scan recursively
+- `DIRECTORY`: One or more directories to scan.
+If a directory contains subdirectories with mod files (info.txt, readme, or Lua files), each subdirectory will be treated as a separate mod and scanned individually.
+Otherwise, the directory itself is scanned as a single mod.

 ### Options (CLI)